temando/open-api-renderer/CONTRIBUTING.md

 ## Building & Deployment

-To build this project as React component, located in `dist/library`:
+To build this project as React component located in `dist/library`:

 ```sh
 yarn build:library